m4gshm/fieldr/README.md

 #### explanation of used args:

-- name *"{{ join \\"col\\" field.name }}"* - defines constant names as
+- -name *"'col' + field.name"* - defines constant names as 'col'
-  'col' appended by the associated field name.
+  appended by the associated field name.

-- val *"tag.db"* - defines the value of a constant as a copy of the `db` tag of the associated field name.
+- -val *"tag.db"* - defines the value of a constant as a copy of the `db` tag of the associated field name.

-- flat *Versioned* - also uses the `VersionedEntity` fields as constants source type in addition to the base `Entity` type.
+- -flat *Versioned* - also uses the `VersionedEntity` fields as constants source type in addition to the base `Entity` type.

-- type *column* - adds the `column` type, and uses it as the type of the generated constants.
+- -type *column* - adds the `column` type, and uses it as the type of the generated constants.

-- list *.* - generates the `columns` method that returns constant values.
+- -list *.* - generates the `columns` function that returns constant values.
 It can be used to build sql queries like INSERT, SELECT.

-- ref-access *.* - generates the `ref` method that provides access to the filed values, returns a reference pointing to the field associated with the constant.
+- -ref-access *.* - generates the `ref` method that provides access to the filed values, returns a reference pointing to the field associated with the constant.
 The method can be used in conjunction with Row.Scan from sql package.

+- -include *"tag.pk != nil"* - uses only 'pk' tag having a value.

 ## Get-set usage example